ibm-cloud-docs/cephaas/go.md

 ### Import packages
 {: #go-import-packages}

-After installing the SDK, import the packages that is required for the Go applications to use the SDK, as shown in the following example:
+After installing the SDK, import the packages that are required for the GO applications to use the SDK, as shown in the following example.

 ```sh
 import (